HomeLatest NewsIndustryLaying new expansion plan, global investment bank Credit Suisse enters Qatar

 Preferred Source of Google

-Global bank and financial services company Credit Suisse plans to enter new geographies starting with Qatar.
-According to the financial services major, the foray into the Qatar market will be via partnership with the Gulf country’s Investment Promotion Agency (IPA Qatar).
+Global investment and services company Credit Suisse plans to enter new geographies starting with Qatar.
+According to the financial services major, the foray into the Qatar market will be via with the Gulf country’s Investment Promotion Agency (IPA Qatar).

-The expansion is likely to create up to 100 jobs there over the next few years across its wealth management, investment banking and divisions and through the launch of a and engineering hub.
+The expansion is likely to create up to 100 jobs there over the next few years across its wealth management, investment banking and asset management divisions and through the launch of a technology and engineering hub.

 Advertisement